Townsville 1901 - 2003

-In 1925, Townsville’s Winter Garden Theatre was official opened by the then Mayor of the City, Alderman W J Heatley.
+On 4 June 1927, Townsville’s Wintergarden Theatre was officially opened by the then Mayor of the City, Alderman W J Heatley.
 It was located in Sturt Street (next to the current Townsville Police Station) and at the time, the largest theatre in North Queensland.
 The opening night performance was a production of Shakespeare's Henry VIII.
-It has sadly since been demolished.
+It was demolished in March 1991.

 Shell and Vacuum oil companies competed for leases for bulk petroleum storage from 1928 through to 1929.